Soli Deo gloria

 DISCLAIMER: I do NOT own the Hunger Games.
 YAY FOR STUFF HAPPENING YESSSSSS.

 I talk to nobody but Mom for the rest of the day.
-Bristel and Thom are more cheerful than I am, and are proud as they show my mom the stuff we picked and hunted today.
+Bristel and Thom are more cheerful than I am.
+They are proud as they show my mom the stuff we picked and hunted today.
 She smiles, nods and watches me with a sad expression as I say, "I'm going to get more firewood."

 There's a pile right next to our fire, but I don't care.